Exakat relies on several parts. Some are necessary and some are optional.

 docker run -it -v $(pwd)/projects:/usr/src/exakat/projects --rm --name my-exakat exakat/exakat exakat init -p <project name> -R <vcs_url>

 - Run exakat :

-You may simply run any exakat command by prefixing it with the following command :
+You may run any exakat command by prefixing it with the following command :

 You may also create a handy shortcut, by creating an exakat.sh script and put it in your PATH :

 The exakat-vagrant repository contains an automated install for exakat.
 It installs everything in the working directory, or the system.
-Vagrant install works with Debian and Ubuntu images (not yet 16.04, though).
+Vagrant install works with Debian 8 and Ubuntu 15.10 images.
 Other images may be usable, but not tested.

 You need the following tools :